Integrability of close encounters in the spatial restricted three-body problem: Introduction

-{\bf A.} {\it Motivations.} The circular restricted three-body problem is defined by the motion of a body $P$ of infinitesimally small mass in the gravitation field of two massive bodies $P_1$ and $P_2$, the primary and secondary body respectively, which rotate uniformly around their common center of mass.
-In a rotating frame we consider the Hamiltonian:
+More precisely, consider the circular restricted three-body problem defined by the motion of a body $P$ of infinitesimally small mass in the gravitation field of two massive bodies $P_1$ and $P_2$, the primary and secondary body respectively, which rotate uniformly around their common center of mass.
+In a rotating frame, the Hamiltonian of the problem is: